aartitandon/SURE-EH-Research-Project/App_Analytics_Report_Aug2020-2021.md

 ‘EULA’ was most popularly used by English readers and ‘Update News’ was most popularly used by Spanish readers.

-## Table of Top Ten Searched Pesticides
+## Table of Top Ten Searched Pesticides, 2020-2021

 <table>
 <thead>